 - Admissions Policy

-- One-to-One Tuition Policy

-- Behavioural Policy

-- Home School Agreement

-- Anti-Bullying Policy
+- Behaviour and positive relationships Policy

-- Equal Opportunities Policy
+- Anti-bullying Policy

 - Child Protection and Safeguarding Policy

 - Special Education Needs and Disabilities (SEND) Policy

 2. Definitions

 "Looked-after children (LAC)" are defined as:

 - Children or young people who are the subject of a Care Order or Interim Care Order under the Children Act 1989. - Children who are placed in foster care, children's residential homes, with relatives or friends, in semi-independent or supported independent accommodation. - Children subject to a Care or Interim Care Order whilst placed with a parent, where the LA has parental responsibility. - Children who are not subject to an order, but are accommodated by the LA under an agreement with their parents.